 The Chairman of the Board may chair the Remuneration Committee.

 Other members elected by the AGM must be independent in relation to the company and executive management.

 Mats Paulsson, who is a member of the Remuneration Committee, is not independent in relation to the company and executive management.

 The Board wishes to take advantage of the long and unique experience in matters of compensation for senior officers that founder and former CEO of Peab, Mats Paulsson, has.
 The majority of the members of the Remuneration Committee are independent in relation to the company and executive management and this is believed to guarantee the objectivity and independence of the Remuneration Committee.

 Auditor’s statement on the corporate governance report to the Annual General Meeting of Peab AB (publ) company id nr.
 556061-4330

 Engagement and responsibility

-It is the Board of Directors who is responsible for the Corporate governance report for the year 2017 on pages 110 – 113 and that it has been prepared in accordance with the Annual Accounts Act.
+It is the Board of Directors who is responsible for the Corporate governance report for the year 2018 on pages 124 –127 in the PDF version of this document and that it has been prepared in accordance with the Annual Accounts Act.

 The scope of the audit